 Relocating Visitor Facilities Threatened by Erosion, Assateague Island National Seashore, Maryland and Virginia

-Assateague Island National Seashore is responsible for maintaining and managing access to a recreational beach that is impacted by storms multiple times each year.
+Assateague Island National Seashore (the park) is responsible for maintaining and managing access to a recreational beach that is impacted by storms multiple times each year.
 Maintaining the recreational beach in its present location is unsustainable in the face of continued storms, shoreline erosion, and sea level rise.
 The park must develop cost-effective, sustainable ways to provide a recreational beach and beach access that are acceptable to local interests and visitors.

 The park manages a recreational beach within the US Fish and Wildlife Service’s (USFWS) Chincoteague National Wildlife Refuge in Virginia.
 This beach is the primary economic driver for the local community of Chincoteague, Virginia, which caters to visitors with hotels, restaurants, and other amenities.
 The park committed to maintaining and managing the recreational beach through a 1967 agreement with the USFWS, which had an existing agreement with the citizen group Assateague Bridge and Beach Authority to have a recreational beach in exchange for construction of a bridge connecting the town with the refuge.